Thank You Notes

 How to Write a Thank You Note

 Thank you notes should be sent as soon as possible after the interview.
 If you want the thank you note to have the most influence, it must be sent before the hiring decision is made.
 Thank you notes should not just say thank you.
-There are many opinions about them; however, here are some elements to include:
+Here are some elements to include:

 - Express Enthusiasm

 Convey your continued interest for the position.
 Remind the interviewer that you are a good fit for the company.

 - Answer Unresolved Issues